Adam Smith (footballer, born 1991): Tottenham Hotspur and loan moves

 He signed for Leeds United on 31 January 2012 for a season long loan.
 He proved to be manager Simon Grayson's last signing as Grayson was sacked the following day.
 Smith made his debut in Leeds 3–0 win against Bristol City on 4 February.
 In February Tottenham recalled Smith to provide First Team cover after first-choice right back Kyle Walker had picked up an injury.
 On 13 May 2012, Smith made his Premier League debut after replacing Younès Kaboul in the 76th minute of Tottenham's 2–0 win over Fulham.

 On the first day of November after making just one appearance in the League Cup, Smith joined Millwall on a three-month loan deal.
 Following a successful stay with 18 appearances and a winning goal, Millwall announced on deadline day that they had extended the loan deal to the end of the season.

-On the 29 July 2013, Smith joined Derby County on a season-long loan as a replacement for John Brayford who had left the club for Cardiff City.
+On 29 July 2013, Smith joined Derby County on a season-long loan as a replacement for John Brayford who had left the club for Cardiff City.
 Smith made his debut in Derby's 1–0 first round League Cup win at Oldham Athletic on 6 August.
 He played again in a 5–0 second round League Cup win against Brentford on 27 August but he had to wait five matches for his league debut, which came as a half time substitute for fellow right-back Kieron Freeman in Derby's 3–0 loss at home to Burnley on 31 August.
 He started all of Derby's next seven league matches, though he was withdrawn after 61 minutes in the first, a 5–1 victory at Millwall, out of concerns for his safety.
 Millwall were 3–0 down and playing with 10 men and Smith was struck by bottles and coins thrown by the home fans so he was replaced by Freeman.
 After losing his place in the team to Liverpool loanee Andre Wisdom, Smith's loan spell was terminated by mutual consent on 30 November 2013 and he returned to Tottenham.

-AFC Bournemouth
+Bournemouth

 On 28 January 2014, Smith re-joined Bournemouth this time on a permanent basis signing a three-and-a-half-year deal.
-On 19 December 2015, he scored for the club in a 2–1 away win against West Bromwich Albion.
+On 19 December 2015, he scored his first goal in the Premier League in a 2–1 away win against West Bromwich Albion.
+On 25 July 2017, he signed a new four-year contract until 2021.

+On 3 September 2024, Smith became captain of Bournemouth following the departure of Neto to Arsenal.
+On 12 September 2024, he signed a new one-year contract extension until 2026.